dahiya07/Quizi/README.md

 Clone my repository

-goto to terminal and to Quizi directory , in command line write
+go to terminal and to Quizi directory , in command line write
 ```
 npm re-install
 ```